zaymuel/LICENSES/README.md

 # LICENSES

 Collection of copy-paste licenses, formatted and ready for production use.

+## Citing this repository
 No need to cite this repository, which is under the Public Domain; cite only the license you choose.

 E.g.

-> "Licensed under CC-BY-NC-SA"
+- "Licensed under CC-BY-NC-SA"

-> "Licensed under CC-BY-NC-SA 4.0"
+- "Licensed under CC-BY-NC-SA 4.0"

+## Parameters

 **Important:** Please change the content inside the brackets - `[]` - to the requested information: